Big cats need our help to survive.

 Wear your passion with pride.

-Thankfully, there are a number of reputable big cat conservation groups, with projects worldwide and decades-long histories of researching and protecting big cats’ lives and habitats.
+Thankfully, there are a number of reputable big cat conservation groups with long histories and current projects worldwide dedicated to researching and protecting big cats’ lives and habitats.
 They often work in some of the harshest or most remote regions of the world, hand in hand with local communities, to understand more about these amazing animals, help those around them live in harmony with them, and fight to protect them and their ecosystems.

 — Ewaso Lions, 10 Nov 2017, via Twitter